Visiting Unhabituated Mountain Gorillas In The Wilderness

 Head of the whole gorilla family, he once approved of human presence; thereafter, the others follow, and a gorilla family is ready for gorilla trekking.

-Unlike the completely habituated family visited for just one hour, a party of around 4 visitors may be permitted to see and follow the semi-habited gorilla trekking family for approximately 4 hours.
+Unlike the completely habituated family visited for just one hour, a party of around 4 visitors may be permitted to see and follow the semi-habituated gorilla trekking family for approximately 4 hours.

-The semi-habited gorilla trekking family is still under study and exhibits wild behavior; so, you should follow the advice of the ranger guides and group researchers.
-Otherwise, you could change the so far produced by this group in case you encourage or engage in any questionable activity directed towards the mountain gorillas that might raise questions.
+The semi-habituated gorilla trekking family is still under study and exhibits wild behavior; so, you should follow the advice of the ranger guides and group researchers.
+Otherwise, you could change what has been produced so far by this group, in case you encourage or engage in any questionable activity directed towards the mountain gorillas that might raise questions.

-Their moodiness also fits the general conditions in the forest.
-You have to attend briefing before going into the bush to go for gorilla habituation or gorilla trekking so that you have a better idea of what you are about to come across.
+The gorilla’s moodiness also fits the general conditions in the forest.
+You have to attend a briefing before going into the bush to go for gorilla habituation or gorilla trekking, so that you have a better idea of what you are about to come across.

-Methods Dian Fossey Applied To Track Unhabituated Gorilla Groups
+Methods Dian Fossey Applied To Track Unhabituated Gorillas In The Wilderness

-One way to establish visual contact with what would out to be the whole family was somewhat unexpected and practically never replicated in the remainder of the census: observing an unhabituated group for forty-two minutes.
+One way to establish visual contact with the whole family was somewhat unexpected and practically never replicated in the remainder of the census: observing an unhabituated group for forty-two minutes.

-Using high powered binoculars, Bill was able to view eight of the people well enough to create their nose prints.
-Most animals show some individual identity, including variances in zebra stripes or markings on an elephant’s ear.
+Using high-powered binoculars, Bill was able to view eight of the gorillas well enough to create their nose prints.

-From their body shape and posture, we could tell the gorillas in groups 4 and 5 only once.
-But we relied on the distinct patterns of deep lines creasing the skin above their nose to distinguish unhabituated and less well-known gorillas.
-Karisoke preserved sketches of these nose prints to track people who weren’t part of long-term research teams.
+From their body shape and posture, they could tell the gorillas’ families, with distinct patterns of deep lines creasing the skin above their nose to distinguish unhabituated and less well-known gorillas.

-When we got back to camp some days later, we could clearly identify four of the prints with those of three females and an adolescent from their prior group.
+When rangers and researchers got back to camp some days later, they could clearly identify four of the prints with those of three females and an adolescent from their prior group.

-Finding it less than a hundred meters up the ridge, we reversed South West over a wide grassy slope and into the kujiua gorge.
-We arrived on the far rim of the nest location of the night before little over an hour later.
+Finding it less than a hundred meters up the ridge, they reversed southwest over a wide grassy slope and into the Kujiua Gorge.
+They arrived on the far rim of the nest location of the night before, little over an hour later.

 Bill and Rwelekana got their bags and settled into the evening’s lodging after a quick trip back to the Grand Canyon.
 Presumably six feet deep and no more than twenty feet long, the cave turned out to be more of a recessed ledge in the canyon side.